-1.11.28 mappathselect
+1.11.26 mappathselect

-Must be one of all, borders, or random, default all.
+Must be one of all or borders, default all.
 When no compiler configuration file is specified, and the mapper is enabled, this controls whether to consider all paths from a source to destination qubit while routing, or to favor routing along the borders of the search space.
 The latter is only supported when the qubits are given planar coordinates in the topology section of the platform configuration file.
-Both all and random consider all paths, but for the latter the order in which the paths are generated is shuffled, which is useful to reduce bias when max_alternative_routes is used.

-1.11.29 mapselectswaps
+1.11.27 mapselectswaps